aleksandrajh/CI_PP3_Connect4/README.md

 - random - used to alternate first player to start the game
 - sys & sleep - used to create a typing effect within the games rules
 - time - used to displayed delayed messages in the terminal
+- [unittest](https://docs.python.org/3/library/unittest.html) - used to carry out testing on single units in validation.py file

 [Back to Table Of Contents](#table-of-contents)